These video tutorials will explain how to use some of the features of Video Kiosk – Android.

 If you want to read the tutorial instead, click here

-Controlling Playback: Playback Scheduling
+Controlling Playback: Playback Scheduling, Motion Detection Playback

 Click to watch the video

-Scheduling Playback: How to Create a local XML Schedule File.
+Scheduling Playback: How to Create a local XML Schedule File

 This video shows you how to create a local XML Schedule file to control playback of a video kiosk using Video Kiosk – Android.